readailib/rpi-node/README.md

 Building Launching Container
 -----------------------------------

-To launch your application inside the container you fi rst need to build an image.
+To launch your application inside the container you first need to build an image.

 The command to build the image is